wilsonism/geo702/syllabus.md

 Brown, Michael, and Lynn A. Staeheli.
 2003. “‘Are we there yet?’
 Feminist political geographies.”
 Gender, Place and Culture 10 (3):247-255.

 Bryan, Joe.
 2010.
 “Force multipliers: Geography, militarism, and the Bowman Expeditions.”
 Political Geography 29:414-416.

+Bryant, Raymond L. 2015.
+“Political ecology: handbook topics and themes.”
+In The International Handbook of Political Ecology, edited by Raymond L. Bryant, 3-13.
+London: Edward Elgar Publishing.

 Castriota, Rodrigo, and João Tonucci.
 2018.
 “Extended urbanization in and from Brazil.”
 Environment and Planning D: Society and Space 36 (3):512-528.